seiichisan/HapoItak/README.md

 # HapoItak

 HapoItak is a web-developr's powerful toolkit that can improve your HTML, JSP and JAVA workflow.
 HapoItak adds aditional auto-completion capability to edit file of HTML, JSP AND JAVA.
 The code longer than usual can be able to complemented by HapoItak.
+It's in the point that more than one classes can be defined in HapoItak to be different from plugins which 'Emmet' and 'html5'.

 And also, HapoItak has some conversion function.
 For example, HapoItak adds comma to each word and wrap each word with double quotation.